sanjeevkpune/java-backend-bootcamp/session-02-big-picture/README.md

 - A blog / Content Management System that allows organizations to manage and distribute content through website or application, consisting of a "public" set of APIs for viewing and navigating blog and a "private" set of APIs for managing content

-- A job portal that allows job seekers and recruiters to connect, search and apply for jobs, the backend would handle user management, job posting, and resume management
+- A job portal that allows job-seekers and recruiters to connect, search and apply for jobs, the backend would handle user management, job posting, and resume management

 # Where we'll be building